anapdh/ror-capstoneproject/README.md

     1. List of profiles that are not followed by the logged-in user (ordered by most recently added).
 5. When the user opens the profile page, they can see:
     1. Left-side menu.
-    2. Cover picture and *Tweets* tab in the centre.
+    2. Cover picture and *Tweets* tab in the center.
     3. Right-side section with *Profile detailed info.*
 6. The *Profile detailed info* section includes:
     1. User photo.